Karen McCarthy Woolf

 Karen McCarthy Woolf FRSL (born 1966) is a poet of English and Jamaican parentage.

-Background
+Early life and education

 Karen McCarthy Woolf was born in London to English and Jamaican parents.
 Her father emigrated to the United Kingdom in 1957 as a part of the Windrush generation, and her experience and identity as a mixed-race woman has informed her poetry.